 Dr. Tomoko Kaneko-Tarui is a gynecologist from Japan and a Laboratory Director of the Mother Infant Research Institute (MIRI), Tufts Medical Center.

 After Tomoko earned her MD and PhD degrees in Yamagata University School of Medicine, Yamagata, Japan, she worked as a physician scientist specialized in infertility.
 She moved to the US in 2002 to pursue her research.
 She started her postdoctoral research at the Vincent Center for Reproductive Biology, Massachusetts General Hospital, Boston, USA.
-At MGH, as a postdoctoral fellow then as an Instructor, Tomoko’s research has contributed to the discovery of rare female germline or oogonial stem cells in adult mouse ovaries, generation of transgenic mouse models to study leiomyoma and gynecological cancers, and technology development to isolate human/mouse myometrial stem cells from uterine muscle tissue.
+At MGH, as a postdoctoral fellow then as an Instructor, Tomoko contributed to pioneering discoveries, including identifying rare female germline (oogonial) stem cells in adult mouse ovaries, creating transgenic mouse models to study leiomyoma and gynecological cancers, and developing techniques to isolate myometrial stem cells from human and mouse uterine tissues.

-Tomoko joined the MIRI in 2017, and she is completely dedicated to support all aspects of research in MIRI including technical consultation and development using molecular biology, cell culture, histology, genomics both in animal studies and human clinical studies.
+Tomoko joined the MIRI in 2017, and she is dedicated to supporting all aspects of research in MIRI offering expertise in molecular biology, cell culture, histology, and genomics for both animal and human clinical studies.
+She currently studies the effects of parental obesity on offspring health, focusing particularly on glucose signaling pathways, using umbilical cord-derived mesenchymal stem cells.

 In her leisure time, Tomoko loves cooking, swimming, walking with her dog Coco, and growing veggies in her own garden.

-Taysir Mahmoud is a clinical research coordinator at the Mother Infant Research Institute, and she is lead coordinator for the MAMMA study.
+Taysir Mahmoud is the Supervisor of Clinical & Translational Research at the Mother Infant Research Institute.
 Her background includes a degree in psychology and biology from Wellesley College.
 Before coming to Tufts she worked on rheumatoid arthritis research at Brigham and Women’s Hospital for 7 years.
 When away from Tufts, she travels nationally and internationally for her work as a U.S. fencing referee.

 A calm but sociable person, Deepak has several hobbies, including travelling, impromptu road trips, listening to music and reading (fiction and history).

-Emma Noyes just finished her third year clinical rotations at Tufts Medical School, and is taking a research year before completing her fourth year and applying to residency in OBGYN.
-She will work on Dr. O’Tierney-Ginn’s Produce Prescription project, and is also a student at the CTSI completing a certificate program in translational research.
-Emma is very excited to combine her interests of maternal health and nutrition this year, and has aspirations to ultimately work in both clinical medicine and health policy research.
+Emma Noyes is completing her fourth year of clinical rotations at Tufts Medical School, after taking a research year in the O’Tierney-Ginn lab.
+Emma worked on Dr. O’Tierney-Ginn’s Produce Prescription project while completing a certificate program in translational research through Tufts CTSI.
+Emma is very excited to combine her interests of maternal health and nutrition and has aspirations to ultimately work in both clinical medicine and health policy research.
+She is applying to residency in OBGYN.